-Quizzes 30%
+Quizzes 20%

-In-class exams (two highest scores) 20% each
+In-class exams 25% each

 Final exam 30%

-Problem of the week 1% each

 Problem of the fortnight 3% each

-A score of 80% or more will guarantee an A, 60% a B, 40% a C, and 20% a D. The curve may be adjusted somewhat lower than this.
-Here is what the various grades mean:
+A score of 80% or more will guarantee an A- or better, 60% a B- or better, 40% a C- or better, and 20% a D- or better.
+The curve may be adjusted somewhat lower than this.

-Grade University policy What this means in Math 302 A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove all theorems from class, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework. В praiseworthy performance; definitely above average You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove almost all theorems from class, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems of comparable complexity. С average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with all definitions and most examples covered, can state and prove without major mistakes most theorems from class, can do the majority of the homework exercises, and can use the concepts you learned in this course to solve some unfamiliar problems of comparable complexity.
+Grade University policy What this means in Math 521A A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove all theorems from class, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework. В praiseworthy performance; definitely above average You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove almost all theorems from class, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems of comparable complexity. С average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with all definitions and most examples covered, can state and prove without major mistakes most theorems from class, can do the majority of the homework exercises, and can use the concepts you learned in this course to solve some unfamiliar problems of comparable complexity.
 D minimally passing; less than the typical under- graduate achievement You are familiar with the majority of definitions and many examples covered, can state and prove at least half of the theorems from class, can do at least half of the homework exercises, and can use the concepts you learned in this course to solve at least a few unfamiliar problems of comparable complexity.
 F failing You have difficulty stating definitions and coming up with examples, do not remember statements of theorems and/or cannot prove them, can do few of the homework exercises, and lack the skills to attach unfamiliar problems of comparable complexity.